jade5638/waverider_generator/README.md

 ## Flow Field

-In the flat region of the shockwave, the lower surface is determined via oblique shock relations which relate the deflection angle to the shock angle in an oblique shock:
+In the flat region of the shockwave, the lower surface is determined via oblique shock relations which relate the deflection angle $\theta$ to the shock angle $\beta$ in an oblique shock:

 $\tan(\theta) = \frac{2 \cot\left(\beta\right) \left(M_{\infty}^2 \sin^2\left(\beta \right) - 1\right)}{M_{\infty}^2 (\gamma + \cos\left(2 \beta\right)) + 2}$